 Often, the optimum method may not be the same for the vendor and purchaser.
 In particular, the vendor may prefer to sell the shares rather than the business assets to access the 50% CGT discount and possibly also the small business CGT concessions.
 A sale of shares may also be favoured where the shares are pre-CGT while business assets are post-CGT and thus a sale of the assets may give rise to assessable income.
 However, if the value of the company’s post-CGT assets is 75% or more of its total net value, there may be a deemed capital gain.

-The structure of the sale will often become a major point of negotiation, balancing commercial factors such as risk against each parties’ tax implications.
+The structure of the sale will often become a major point of negotiation, balancing commercial factors such as risk against the tax implications for each party.

 Due diligence